Dane Bank Primary School

 y2 mastering number overview.pdf

-Maths Mastery – Year 3, Year 4, Year 5, Year 6
+Maths Mastery – Year 3 and Year 6

-In addition to their daily Maths curriculum lessons, our children in Year 3, 4, 5 & 6 also participate in a daily 15 minute Maths Mastery sessions based on the Ready to Progress Criteria produced by the DFE and exemplified by the NCETM.
+In addition to their daily Maths curriculum lessons, our children in Years 3 and 6 also participate in a daily 15 minute Maths Mastery sessions based on the Ready to Progress Criteria produced by the DFE and exemplified by the NCETM.
 The Ready to Progress criteria identifies the most important conceptual knowledge and understanding that pupils need as they progress through school.
 The criteria are divided into Number and Place Value, Number Facts, Addition and Subtraction, Multiplication and Division, Fractions, and Geometry.
 These provide a coherent, linked framework to support pupils’ mastery of the primary mathematics curriculum.
 By focusing on these core concepts of maths and ensuring mastery, children should be able to more easily access the rest of the National Curriculum that is not exemplified in this criteria and become fluent and confident Mathematicians.

 y3 maths mastery overview.pdf